 Silver-green

-Drying out – still has moisture
+Drying out – still has moisture, check again in a few days

-Check again in 2-3 days
+Check in 2-3 days

 Grey or white

-Dry – plant needs watering now
+Dry – plant needs watering today, do not delay further

 Water today